 Additional terms and conditions which apply to Fixed Term Deposit Products

-- We will only accept one deposit from the Business in relation to a single account, although the Business may hold more than one account at a time (subject to the section 1.10 of the General Terms and Conditions, section 1.9 relating to the maximum aggregate balance that the Business may deposit with us).
+17.1 We will only accept one deposit from the Business in relation to a single Account, although the Business may hold more than one Account at a time (subject to the section 1.10 of the General Terms and Conditions, relating to the maximum aggregate balance that the Business may deposit with us).

-- The Business cannot close or make withdrawals during the term of the Account as referred to in section 1.2.
+17.3 The Business cannot close or make withdrawals from the Account during the term of the Account as referred to in section 1.2.

-- The Account will mature on a business day.
-If the maturity date falls on a non-business day (weekends and bank holidays) the date of maturity will be the next business day and interest will continue to accrue for the additional day or days.
+18.4 The Account will mature on a business day.
+If the maturity date falls on a non-business day (weekends and bank holidays) the date of maturity will be the next business day and any interest will continue to accrue for the additional day or days.

 19. Interest Rates

-- The interest rates for the Account will be fixed by the Bank when the Account is approved.
-(Unless the law requires us to do something else), we will pay credit interest without deduction of tax.
+19.1 The interest rates for the Account will be fixed by us when the Account is approved.
+(Unless the Regulatory System and requires us to do something else), we will pay credit interest without deduction of tax.
 The Business is responsible for paying any tax which may be due.

-- We will calculate interest at the fixed rate stated in the account opening confirmation email on the minimum daily balance in the Account.
+19.2 We will calculate interest at the fixed rate stated in the Account opening confirmation email on the minimum daily balance in the Account.
 Interest will be calculated from the day we receive cleared funds into the Account.

-- A statement will be provided on maturity.
+19.4 A statement will be issued to the Business on maturity.

 20. Closing the Account

-- This Agreement has a fixed term depending on the selected product.
+20.1 This Agreement has a fixed term depending on the product selected by the Business.
 The Business cannot close the Account at any time between the date the Account is funded and the date when the product matures, unless there are exceptional circumstances as determined by us under our sole discretion, acting reasonably.